binance/binance-spot-api-docs/errors.md

  * A mandatory parameter was not sent, was empty/null, or malformed.
  * Mandatory parameter '%s' was not sent, was empty/null, or malformed.
  * Param '%s' or '%s' must be sent, but both were empty/null!
+ * Required tag '%s' missing.
+ * Field value was empty or malformed.
  * '%s' contains unexpected value.
-Cannot be greater than '%s'.
+Cannot be greater than %s.
- * Required tag '%s' missing.

 ### -1103 UNKNOWN_PARAM
  * An unknown parameter was sent.
+ * Undefined Tag.

 ### -1104 UNREAD_PARAMETERS
  * Not all sent parameters were read.